Bingo & Raffle Games

-Bingo and Raffle games can only be offered by non-profits as defined in Idaho Code.
-All nonprofits conducting bingos or raffles, regardless of game size, must adhere to Idaho Code and Rules.
+Bingo and Raffle games can only be offered by qualified charitable organizations as defined in Idaho Code.
+All qualified charitable organizations conducting bingos or raffles, regardless of game size, must adhere to Idaho Code and Rules.

-Make sure the organization reads and fully understands the Idaho Code and Administrative Rules listed under Code and Rules on the web page located at here.
-Check with Idaho Lottery employees if you have questions about any of the laws before you begin
+Make sure the organization reads and fully understands the Idaho Code and Administrative Rules listed on the Code and Rules web page.
+Check with Idaho Lottery employees if you have questions about any of the laws before you begin.

 Contact other local bingo halls and ask to tour their establishment.
 Ask questions such as: how they operate, how they complete their accounting, how much they charge per game, and an estimate of their gross annually.
 Remember that theirs is an established game and you probably will not gross as much your first few years, so expect and plan on a lower annual gross until you are an established game.
 It's important to gain as much knowledge regarding bingo before your organization invests in equipment and time.